Departmental Senior Seminars in Literary Studies and Advanced Projects in Creative Writing: Honors and Works of Distinction Procedures and Timeline

 Overview

-This handout provides a summary of departmental honors and works of distinction procedures for senior seminars in literary studies and advanced projects in creative writing.
+This page provides a summary of departmental honors and works of distinction procedures for senior seminars in literary studies and advanced projects in creative writing.
 It also offers a recommended timeline for meeting these goals.

 Procedures for honors and works of distinction